-ClerkBooks’ Utility Billing Module is currently compatible with the Badger, Neptune and Sensus automatic meter readers.
+The ClerkBooks Utility Billing Module is currently compatible with the Badger, Itron, Kamstrup, Neptune, Sensus, and Zenner automatic meter readers.

 ClerkBooks also has an export/import feature using Excel.
-If the software with your automatic meter reader exports to Excel, we can import the information into ClerkBooks’ Utility Billing Module.
+If the software with your automatic meter reader exports to Excel, we can import the information into the ClerkBooks Utility Billing Module.

-If you use a system, other than the Badger, Neptune or Sensus systems, we will work with your City to create an integration between ClerkBooks and your automatic meter reader software.
-This customization usually takes 3-4 weeks, and is free.
+If you use a system other than the ones listed above, we will work with your City to create an integration between ClerkBooks and your automatic meter reader software.
+This customization usually takes 3-4 weeks and is provided at no extra cost.

 Yes, if you already have a Basic, Enhanced, Assisted or Full subscription, those will transfer over to ClerkBooks.
 In fact, having the subscription may even qualify you for a discount.